tpope/heroku-fucking-console/README.markdown

 FUCK OFF.
 You know what I fucking mean.
 Just fucking do it.

+**There needs to be more cursing in the command-line instead of at the command-line.**

 After years of annoyance, I'm finally fucking fixing this once and for all.

 ## Installation